-In 2001, the Government of the Czech Republic established the Government Council for Equal Opportunities for Women and Men.
-As the Council for Research, Development and Innovation is responsible for the governance of the R&D&I sector, R&D&I largely falls outside the jurisdiction of the Government Council for Equal Opportunities for Women and Men.
+the Government Council for Equal Opportunities for Women and Men.
 In 2010, this Council submitted a motion to the government to bring the Council for R&D&I within its remit.
 The government acknowledged the motion, but no particular action has been taken since then.

 The Czech Republic has in the last five years moved forward in promoting the principle of gender equality.
-The Ministry of Education, Youth and Sports (MEYS) continues to carry out an annual plan of activities, which includes strengthening equal opportunities of women and men and incorporating the gender equality dimension in curricula, textbooks and methodology materials for all grades of school.
+The Ministry of Education, Youth and Sports (MEYS) continues to carry out an annual plan of activities, which includes strengthening equal opportunities for women and men and incorporating the gender equality dimension in curricula, textbooks and methodology materials for all grades of school.